-Exercise toys help little pets get the physical activity they need to stay healthy, but that's not all.
-They can also provide much needed mental stimulation to relieve boredom and prevent pets from developing destructive habits.
-Every pet should have at least two different types of exercise toys that can be changed out on a routine basis to keep the animal's environment fresh and entertaining.
+Exercise toys help little pets get the physical activity they need to stay healthy, and they also provide mental stimulation to relieve boredom and prevent them from developing destructive habits.
+See examples of different types of exercise toys you can swap out frequently to keep your pet's environment fun and stimulating.

 Exercise wheels are the staple of most small pet habitats.
 They're stationary toys designed to fit inside a cage, but they still provide pets with as much mileage as they can handle.
 There are two basic types of wheels - upright or flat.